 Right: To be given independence and responsibility.

-Responsibility: To be trustworthy and think for oneself.
+Responsibility: To be trustworthy, think for oneself and make good decisions.

 Right: To be educated and to receive broad and balanced learning opportunities (the curriculum).

 Responsibility: To take charge of one's own learning and to support other people in their learning.